Leaderboard

 3 points

-8. Decided to get the Epi Les Paul 60’s Standard in Bourbon Burst I had looked at PRS but decided this is what I wanted.
+Decided to get the Epi Les Paul 60’s Standard in Bourbon Burst I had looked at PRS but decided this is what I wanted.
 Out of the box the quality, setup was spot on and amazing for a £500 guitar.
 Sounds excellent and pickups are very good and sounds great clean and overdriven They have definitely improved since I owned an Epi Les Paul Plus Top Pro about 10 years ago this is as close to Gibson quality you can get without the price tag !
-Awesome guitar
+Awesome guitar3 points

 3 points

-18. What about selling it and buying a nice gift for the donor, or explain to him that you aren't getting on with it and ask if he would mind you selling it.
-You could offer him all or some of the money minus any expenses.
+What about selling it and buying a nice gift for the donor, or explain to him that you aren't getting on with it and ask if he would mind you selling it.
+You could offer him all or some of the money minus any expenses.3 points

-19. Here it is, about to get treated to a good clean and some new strings.
+Here it is, about to get treated to a good clean and some new strings.
 Setup seems spot on but I’ll check it all and set the pick-up heights to suit.
 The overall finish is superb - not just for the price but for a guitar of any price.
 The binding is lovely and clean with no gaps or flaws that I can see and the fret ends are super smooth (the frets need a good polish though).
-It needs a good clean up and some oil on the fretboard and I may swap the volume and tone knobs for black ones at some point but I do think I’ve blagged a real bargain for once
+It needs a good clean up and some oil on the fretboard and I may swap the volume and tone knobs for black ones at some point but I do think I’ve blagged a real bargain for once3 points

-20. Apologies for the two months absence - super busy with life stuff!
+Apologies for the two months absence - super busy with life stuff!
 I hope anyone who's still around from last year are keeping well & have had a good start to this year!
 On my front.. bad news is I didn't have time to record updates or really progress much through modules...
-However.. good news is I still managed to put in circa' one hour practice pretty much every day which has just helped me further cement the early foundational stuff as well as the new things learned in the first module of grade two, which I've now completed between the start of Jan & now... in the next module I'm about to start I (finally) start taking a first look at the F.
+However.. good news is I still managed to put in circa' one hour practice pretty much every day which has just helped me further cement the early foundational stuff as well as the new things learned in the first module of grade two, which I've now completed between the start of Jan & now... in the next module I'm about to start I (finally) start taking a first look at the F.3 points

 2 points